ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 A Phred quality score (Q) measures the base-calling error probability.
 Q = -10 * log10(P), where P is the probability of an incorrect call.
 A Phred score of 30 represents a 1 in 1000 error rate (99.9% accuracy).

 ---

+## RNA-Seq Differential Gene Expression (Transcriptomics)
+**Date:** November 16, 2025

+Differential gene expression (DGE) analysis identifies genes showing statistically significant changes in expression between groups.
+Tools like DESeq2 and edgeR model count data using a negative binomial distribution to handle overdispersion.

+---

+## Phred Quality Score (Genomics)
+**Date:** April 24, 2026

+A Phred quality score (Q) measures the base-calling error probability.
+Q = -10 * log10(P), where P is the probability of an incorrect call.
+A Phred score of 30 represents a 1 in 1000 error rate (99.9% accuracy).

+---

+## AutoDock Vina Search Algorithm (Molecular Docking)
+**Date:** November 10, 2025

+AutoDock Vina uses an iterated local search global optimizer combined with a semi-empirical scoring function.
+It calculates the affinity of small molecule ligands to receptor pockets using steric, hydrophobic, and hydrogen bonding terms.

+---

+## Codon Usage Bias (Molecular Biology)
+**Date:** August 12, 2025

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---

+## AutoDock Vina Search Algorithm (Molecular Docking)
+**Date:** July 26, 2025

+AutoDock Vina uses an iterated local search global optimizer combined with a semi-empirical scoring function.
+It calculates the affinity of small molecule ligands to receptor pockets using steric, hydrophobic, and hydrogen bonding terms.

+---

+## Neighbor-Joining (NJ) Trees (Phylogenetics)
+**Date:** January 04, 2026

+Neighbor-joining is a bottom-up clustering method used to construct phylogenetic trees.
+It starts with a star-like tree and iteratively pairs nodes that minimize the total branch length, producing an unrooted tree.

+---